chrispy-chicken/mitiq/docs/source/guide/vd.md

 width: 700px
 name: vd-workflow-overview
 ---
-Workflow of the DDD technique in Mitiq, detailed in the [What happens when I use DDD?](ddd-4-low-level.md) section.
+Workflow of the VD technique in Mitiq, detailed in the [What happens when I use VD?](vd-4-low-level.md) section.
 ```

 Below you can find sections of the documentation that address the following questions: